daidodo/huge-long-number/README.md

 # huge-long-number

-This is a library of arbitrary range of integers.
+This is a library of arbitrary range of integers written in C++14.

 class *`HugeNumber`* can represent arbitrary range of signed integers.